gep13/gep13/input/blog/2016-a-retrospective.md

 - work on the [Chocolatey Package Builder UI ](https://chocolatey.org/docs/features-create-packages-from-installers)
 - continued work on the [Chocolatey.org moderation queue](https://chocolatey.org/packages?q=&moderatorQueue=true&prerelease=false&sortOrder=package-download-count)
 - helping out on the Chocolatey [Gitter](https://gitter.im/chocolatey/choco) and [Google Forums](https://groups.google.com/forum/#!forum/chocolatey)
-- answering questions on the [chocolatey tag on Stackoverflow](http://stackoverflow.com/questions/tagged/chocolatey)
+- answering questions on the [chocolatey tag on Stack Overflow](http://stackoverflow.com/questions/tagged/chocolatey)

 However, the stand out for me this year has to be the work involved in the [Chocolatey Core Team Packages repository](https://github.com/chocolatey/chocolatey-coreteampackages).

-In case you haven't heard about this, this repository is a place that houses over 100 Chocolatey Packages, almost all of which are continously monitored for new application versions every 6 hours, which means that almost as soon as a new application version is available, an associated Chocolatey Package is created and submitted to chocolatey.org, ready for installation on your machines.
+In case you haven't heard about this, this repository is a place that houses over 100 Chocolatey Packages, almost all of which are continuously monitored for new application versions every 6 hours, which means that almost as soon as a new application version is available, an associated Chocolatey Package is created and submitted to chocolatey.org, ready for installation on your machines.

 Since this repository was created, it has gone through a number of iterations, and intentions, but the most recent work has cemented the intention of this repository.
 Namely, it is a place that any package maintainer can contribute their package (as long as it fits in with the [guidelines](https://github.com/chocolatey/chocolatey-coreteampackages/wiki/Contributing-guidelines)) and that package can immediately take advantage of the infrastructure that has already been setup, i.e. AppVeyor Continuous Integration Builds, etc.  As a result, a community maintainer can be more effective at maintaining a package, without having to worry about the initial, rather daunting setup, that is necessary for automatic packaging.